keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/linter-requirements.md

 within our Markdown files.
 Specifically we are using [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli).

+>
-We are using `GNU MAKE` to ensure the same functionality locally and within our CI builds.
+We are using `GNU make` to ensure the same functionality locally and within our CI builds.
 This should allow easier debugging and problem resolution.

 ### Markdownlint execution